Minor League Clubs Pushing Back on MLB’s Blanket Franchise Agreement

 “There’s not a lot of [available] markets out there,” one of the sources said.

-It should be added that though MLB has officially encroached on the MiLB, an overall minor-league umbrella agreement was in the process of being negotiated, although the 120 individual agreements are now intended to replacing it.
+It should be added that though MLB has officially encroached on the MiLB, an overall minor-league umbrella agreement was in the process of being negotiated, even as the 120 individual agreements are now intended to replace it.

 Without a schedule, or even a start date, there’s nothing for the franchises to market to ticket-buying fans at the moment.
 And unlike the past, MLB is stipulating that the schedule for 2021 will be created out of the central office in New York, rather than at the minor league level, where owners and officials are aware of the regional nuances presented by fans and communities.